 A native of Puerto Rico, Ms. Reyes received her bachelor’s degree in elementary education and her teaching certification from the University of Puerto Rico.
 With over 20 years of classroom experience (9 of which as a preschool teacher), she brings to ChiCeLaCu! a passion for molding young minds and fostering creativity.
 She incorporates her theater and dance expertise when teaching preschoolers at ChiCeLaCu! and FCPS students through the At Your School Program.
 Ms. Reyes has a strong background in dance, theater, and elementary and early childhood education.
 She is a member of the Puerto Rican Accreditation Board of Theater and received special recognition from Puerto Rico’s House of Representatives for her outstanding work as an educator.
 A seasoned teacher, she prides herself in being both flexible and dynamic, which are instrumental in meeting the challenges and ever-changing demands of the teaching profession.
 In her free time, she enjoys traveling, dancing, the outdoors, playing with children, and her three little dogs Mia, Bella, and Cuqui!

-Ms. Pedernera is an Argentinian native with over 16 years of experience in academic environments teaching Spanish to adults and children.
-With a specialization in teaching Spanish as a second language and a degree in psychology from the Argentina’s National University of Córdoba, Ms. Pedernera brings to ChiCeLaCu! her talent for stimulating academic and emotional growth through fun, creative, and challenging strategies.
+Ms. Pedernera is an Argentinian native with over 16 years of experience teaching Spanish to adults and children.
+With a specialization in teaching Spanish as a second language and a degree in psychology from Argentina’s National University of Córdoba, Ms. Pedernera brings to ChiCeLaCu! her talent for stimulating academic and emotional growth through fun, creative, and challenging experiences.
 A cultural exchange enthusiast, she has worked with foreign exchange students for years.
-Having first lived and worked in Argentina, including two years at a foreign exchange program, she moved to the United States and lived the second language experience first-hand.
-Armed with a robust resume full of rich experiences and education, she combines the science of psychology with the art of teaching to make the learning experience more efficient and confidence-inspiring for her students.
-She teaches preschool at ChiCeLaCu! and elementary school students in Fairfax County through the At Your School Programs.
-Guadalupe enjoys traveling, spending time with her family, dancing, reading, and taking walks.
+Having first lived and worked in Argentina, she moved to the United States and lived the second language experience first-hand.
+A warm, nurturing and creative educator, she teaches preschool at ChiCeLaCu and also contributes to the At Your School Program.
+Ms. Pedernera enjoys traveling, spending time with her family, dancing, reading, and taking walks.

-Mr. Mayorga, ChiCeLaCu!’s youngest instructor, is the lead teacher of the Geography and History Program for the Saturday School.
-His students are drawn to his patient and calm style as well as his very interactive and exciting classes.
+Mr. Mayorga, ChiCeLaCu’s youngest instructor, is the lead teacher of the Geography and History Program in the Saturday School.
+He graduated from George Mason University with a bachelor’s degree in anthropology and archeology.
+His students are drawn to his patient and calm style as well as his very interactive and interesting topics, fueled by his passion for the social sciences.
 He was part of ChiCeLaCu!’s first graduating class after participating in the program for four years.
 While finishing his associate’s degree in science at Northern Virginia Community College, he worked as an assistant teacher for the After School and At Your School Program.
-Currently, he is pursuing his bachelor’s degree in anthropology and archaeology at George Mason University.
 A member of Fairfax Public Access, he frequently volunteers as a camera operator and floor director.
-He is a certified producer and video editor and is proficient in Adobe Premiere Pro and Adobe Photoshop.
-Mr. Mayorga has filmed, produced, and edited many of ChiCeLaCu!’s promotional videos.
-Fluent in English, Spanish, and French, his interests include photography, film, art, history, and fitness.
-In his free time, he volunteers at animal shelters, plays video games, and runs along natural trails.
+He is a certified producer and video editor.
+His interests include photography, film, art, history, and fitness.
+In his free time, he enjoys running and volunteers at animal shelters and plays video games.

 A talented mathematician, Ms. Arcos brings her passion for teaching and knowledge to her students via ChiCeLaCu!’s online Mathematics and Programming classes.
 With over ten years of experience in software and quality management, she strongly believes that the best way to transmit knowledge, create impact, and foment passion and creativity is through fun activities and real-life applications.
 Of Mexican nationality, Ms. Lucero earned a degree in Applied Mathematics and Computing with a specialization in Quality Systems from the National Autonomous University of Mexico, UNAM, ranked one of the two top universities in Latin America.
 She received her Project Management Degree from the Instituto Tecnológico y de Estudios Superiores of Monterrey, considered one of the world’s top 30 private universities.
 In addition to spending time with family and friends, she enjoys walking her dog Brisa, reading, and going to the movies.
 An avid traveler, she loves exploring Mexico’s majestic natural landscapes and indulging it is diverse and delicious cuisine.